 - Mathematics at least through calculus or statistics.

-- Students who do not speak English as their native language must submit a minimum TOEFL test scores of 560 on the paper-based test (pBT), 220 on the computer-based test (CBT) or 85 on the internet-based test (IBT), or a minimum score of 6.5 on the IELTS test.
+- International students who do not speak English as their native language must submit proof of proficiency.
+A minimum TOEFL test scores of 560 on the paper-based test (PBT), 220 on the computer-based test (CBT) or 85 on the internet-based test (IBT), or a minimum score of 6.5 on the IELTS test.

 - Three letters of reference.

-- A letter from the student indicating their research interests.
+- A 750-word letter from the student indicating their research interests.